 Rotopax Review Round-up

 Overall the canisters are brilliant.
-They’re tough, durable, I’ve crashed onto them so many times and they still show no signs of damage and they’ve saved me one too many times when I’ve been stuck without fuel in the middle of nowhere.
+They’re tough, durable, I’ve crashed on them so many times (How to Adventure Proof Your Motorcycle) and they still show no signs of damage and they’ve saved me one too many times when I’ve been stuck without fuel in the middle of nowhere.
 I’m also really happy with the lockable and easy-to-use mounting system.
 The only downside is the price.
 But, it’s worth it for this set-up.

 Rotopax Review Total score: 11⁄15